MicrosoftDocs/azure-stack-docs/azure-stack/operator/known-issues.md

 - Applicable: This issue applies to all supported releases.
 - When creating a new virtual machine, you may receive an error such as **This subscription is at capacity for Total Regional vCPUs on this location.
 This subscription is using all 50 Total Regional vCPUs available.**.
 This indicates that the quota for total cores available to you has been reached.
-- Remediation: Ask your operator to add an add-on plan with additional quota.
+- Remediation: Ask your operator for an add-on plan with additional quota.
 Editing the current plan's quota will not work or reflect increased quota.
 - Occurrence: Rare

 ### Virtual machine scale set